Aditya-dev5/Aditya-Dev5/README.md

 - 👋 Hi, I’m Aditya Jabade!
+Find more about me at https://aditya-dev5.github.io/aditya-jabade.github.io/
 - 👀 I’m interested in solving multidisciplinary engineering problems using math and computing.
 - 🌱 I’m currently learning to build Deep Learning models to solve problems in Biomedical Imaging.
 - 💞️ I’m looking to collaborate on projects involving healthcare technology, image processing, algorithm development and mathematical modeling.